Jacob Stallings Player Props: Marlins vs. Athletics

 Athletics Pitching Rankings

-- The Athletics have a 6.63 team ERA that ranks last among all MLB pitching staffs.
+- The Athletics' 6.70 team ERA ranks last among all league pitching staffs.

-- Athletics pitchers combine to allow 99 total home runs at a rate of 1.7 per game (most in the league).
+- Athletics pitchers combine to allow the most home runs in baseball (100 total, 1.7 per game).

-- Fujinami makes the start for the Athletics, his fifth of the season.
-He is 2-5 with a 12.00 ERA and 31 strikeouts through 30 2/3 innings pitched.
+- The Athletics will send Blackburn (0-0) to make his second start of the season.

-- The righty last appeared in relief on Wednesday, when he threw a scoreless third of an inning against the Atlanta Braves without surrendering a hit.
+- In his last appearance on Tuesday, the right-hander tossed four innings against the Atlanta Braves, allowing one earned run while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.